bristermitten/mittenlib/annotation-processor/README.md

 This module defines an Annotation Processor for easy generation of `Configuration` types.

+**No code in this module is public API!** Breaking changes may happen at any point without respecting the Semantic Versioning in other modules.

 ## Quick Start

 Let's say we want to define a Configuration for loading SQL database settings.